 It’s impossible to answer these questions definitively.
 There is still a great need for more research on protein transfer and breast milk studies.
 We know the medical field is lacking in this research as the number of infant food allergies and intolerances continues to grow.

-We’re happy to say Dr. Trill is currently holding the first study looking at cow’s milk protein and soy!
+We’re happy to say Free to Feed is currently holding the first study looking at both cow’s milk protein and soy transfer!

 It’s hard to place a value on breastmilk.
 Some refer to it as liquid gold.
-Even the best formula cannot replicate what breast milk gives to infants.
-Fed is best and this is true.
+Even the best formula cannot replicate what human milk gives to infants (when it is an option).

-But if your baby has allergies or intolerances, it’s easy for the medical field to push formula to solve the problem.
-This can be stressful for mom and baby if the wish and plan is to breastfeed.
+But if your baby has allergies, it’s easy for the medical field to push formula to solve the problem.
+This can be stressful for families that wish to breast or body feed.

-Let’s take a look at some common food allergies including cow’s milk protein, peanuts, egg, and wheat.
+Let’s take a look at some common food allergens including cow’s milk protein, peanuts, egg, and wheat.

-How Long Is Dairy in My Breast Milk?
+How Long Does Dairy Last In Breast Milk?

-Cow’s milk protein allergy (CMPA) is the most common allergy or intolerance for infants.
+Cow’s milk protein allergy (CMPA) is the most common source of reactivity for infants.
 If your baby is suspected to have a food allergy, it’s likely recommended to stop all cow’s milk protein (all forms of dairy products) first.
 This is where you’ll likely get answers about it taking weeks to leave your system.

-A small study showed lactating mothers who ingested milk prior to being dairy free, found cow’s milk protein peaked at 2 hours post-ingestion and were undetectable at 6 hours .
+A small study showed lactating individuals who ingested milk prior to being dairy-free, found cow’s milk protein peaked at 2 hours post-ingestion and was undetectable at 6 hours .
 Although the study was small it was using mass spectrometer ion intensity testing which is incredibly accurate.

 Let that sink in for a moment...
 Undetectable at 6 hours!

 Also, the Journal of Pediatric Gastroenterology and Nutrition reports “for an immediate reaction the maternal elimination diet needs to be maintained for only 3 to 6 days.
-If delayed reactions are suspected (eg, allergic proctocolitis), then the diet should be continued for up to 14 days.
+If delayed reactions are suspected (such as allergic proctocolitis which can cause bloody stool), then the diet should be continued for up to 14 days.
 If there is no improvement, then it is likely that diagnoses other than CMPA are the cause of the symptoms and the child should be further evaluated.”

 If we take a step back and think about this we can learn and understand from these studies.
-If cow’s milk protein was still present in breastmilk weeks after consumption, then acute reactions would continue past a few days.
-Chronic reactions would take longer than four weeks to resolve as well.
+If cow’s milk protein was still present in human milk weeks after consumption, then acute reactions - those which happen within hours of exposure and heal quickly - would continue past a few days.
+Chronic reactions - those responses which take longer to occur (often within 6-48 hours) and longer to heal because they essentially cause a wound - would take longer than two weeks to resolve as well.

 Are you scratching your head yet?